-An EMI (Equated Monthly Instalment) determines how much you repay every month on a loan.
-Knowing the EMI calculation formula helps you assess loan affordability and avoid repayment stress.
+The EMI formula helps calculate the fixed monthly instalment payable on a loan.
+The EMI calculation formula considers the loan amount, interest rate, and repayment tenure to determine the monthly EMI.
 Using the EMI formula, you can plan your finances better before applying for a home loan, personal loan, or car loan.

 The mathematical EMI calculation formula mentioned above is considered and used by the entire financial industry for calculating the EMI for any loan amount.
 The online EMI calculator is adjustable; you can calculate the EMI payable by entering the values as per your preference.